-The Company has a membership equity interest in Electrum Partners, LLC ("Electrum") which is carried at a cost of \$194,028 and \$194,028 at June 30, 2021 and December 31, 2020, respectively.
+The Company has a membership equity interest in Electrum Partners, LLC ("Electrum") which is carried at a cost of \$194,028 and \$194,028 at June 30, 2022 and December 31, 2021, respectively.

-On October 30, 2018, the Company entered into a Recovery Purchase Agreement with Electrum.
+On October 30, 2018, the Company entered into a secured Recovery Purchase Agreement with Electrum.
 Electrum is the plaintiff in an ongoing legal action pending in the Supreme Court of British Columbia ("Litigation").
-As described further in Note 9, Mentor provided capital for payment of Litigation costs in the amount of \$181,529 and \$146,195 as of December 31, 2020 and 2019, respectively.
-After repayment to Mentor of all funds invested for payment of Litigation costs, Mentor will receive 18% of anything of value received by Electrum as a result of the Litigation ("Recovery"), after first receiving reimbursement of the Litigation costs.
+As described further in Note 9, Mentor provided capital for payment of Litigation costs in the amount of \$196,666 and \$181,529 as of December 31, 2021 and 2020, respectively.
+After repayment to Mentor of all funds invested for payment of Litigation costs, Mentor will receive 19% of anything of value received by Electrum as a result of the Litigation ("Recovery"), after first receiving reimbursement of the Litigation costs.

 On October 31, 2018, Mentor entered into a secured Capital Agreement with Electrum and invested an additional \$100,000 of capital in Electrum.
-Under the Capital Agreement, on the payment date, Electrum will pay Mentor the sum of (i) \$100,000, (ii) ten percent (10%) of the Recovery, and (iii) 0.083334% of the Recovery for each full month from October 31, 2018 to the payment date for each full month that \$833 is not paid to Mentor.
-The payment date is the earlier of November 1, 2021, or the final resolution of the Litigation.
+Due to the coronavirus and the resulting delay in the trial date of the Litigation, on November 1, 2021 the parties amended the October 31, 2018 Capital Agreement for the purpose of extending the payment to the earlier of November 1, 2023, or the final resolution of the Litigation and increasing the monthly payment payable by Electrum to \$834.
+Under the amended Capital Agreement, on the payment date, Electrum will pay Mentor the sum of (i) \$100,000, (ii) ten percent (10%) of the Recovery, and (iii) 0.083334% of the Recovery for each full month from October 31, 2018 to the payment date for each full month that the monthly payment is not paid to Mentor in full.
+The payment date is the earlier of November 1, 2023, or the final resolution of the Litigation.

 On January 28, 2019, the Company entered into a second secured Capital Agreement with Electrum and invested an additional \$100,000 of capital in Electrum with payment terms similar to the October 31, 2018 Capital Agreement.
+On November 1, 2021, the parties also amended the January 28, 2019 Capital Agreement to extend the payment date to the earlier of November 1, 2023, or the final resolution of the Litigation and increasing the monthly payment payable by Electrum to \$834.
 As part of the January 28, 2019 Capital Agreement, Mentor was granted an option to convert its 6,198 membership interests in Electrum into a cash payment of \$194,028 plus an additional 19.4% of the Recovery.
 See Note 9.

-On December 21, 2018, Mentor paid \$10,000 to purchase 500,000 shares of NeuCourt, Inc. common stock, representing approximately 6.1% of NeuCourt's issued and outstanding common stock as of June 30, 2021.
+On December 21, 2018, Mentor paid \$10,000 to purchase 500,000 shares of NeuCourt, Inc. common stock, representing approximately 4.41% of NeuCourt's issued and outstanding common stock as of June 30, 2022.
+NeuCourt is a Delaware corporation that is developing a technology that is expected to be useful to the dispute resolution industry.